zhanghaoc/15-466-f23-base6/README.md

 Author: Haoxi Zhang

-Design: Player need to collide other ball out of bound and ball will become bigger.
+Design: Player need to kick other balls out of bound and ball will become bigger.

 Networking: The message is the radius, position and velocity of each player.
 Using a modification version of `send_state_message` inside `Game.cpp`